-The below table details the employees, square footage for each office and cost per square foot and the prorated amounts based on each employees labor distribution towards the MCSAP program from October 2017 through May 2018.
+The below table details the employees, square footage for each office, current cost per square foot, and the estimated prorated amounts of each employee's labor distribution towards the MCSAP program from FY2019.
 The entered amounts above in the table include the prorated totals for each office location for each employee.
 There are 11 office spaces as listed below that are used for MCSAP eligible activities.